aelalaily/MovieDBTestAutomation/readme.md

 The tests created are a part of the application process for the QA Automation Engineer position in Berlin.

+## Prerequisites
+Running this project requires the correct installation of JavaSE-14 on the test machine

 ## Usage